Secured Loans for Tax Bills: HMRC, CGT and Inheritance Tax (2026 UK Guide)

 Why a secured loan beats HMRC's interest and penalty regime

-HMRC charges late payment interest of 7.75% in April 2026 — but the bigger cost is the penalty regime stacked on top: 5% of unpaid tax at 30 days, another 5% at 6 months, and another 5% at 12 months for self-assessment.
+HMRC's late payment interest sits at 7.75% in mid-2026, tracking the Bank of England base rate (held at 3.75% at the April 2026 MPC, with the next decision due 18 June 2026) plus 4 percentage points — but the bigger cost is the penalty regime stacked on top: 5% of unpaid tax at 30 days, another 5% at 6 months, and another 5% at 12 months for self-assessment.

-A secured loan at 7–9% APR avoids the penalty stack entirely.
+Prime secured loan rates from lenders such as Selina Finance (6.34% APRC sub-50% LTV) and Spring Finance (7.61% APR fixed) routinely beat the all-in cost of carrying an HMRC liability.
 On a £40,000 tax bill paid 12 months late, HMRC penalties alone would total £6,000 — more than three years of interest on the equivalent secured loan.

 The maths gets sharper for capital gains tax on property disposals, where 60-day reporting deadlines are tight and the bill can be substantial.